Sarah Parcak: Career

-From 2003 to 2004, Parcak used satellite images and surface surveys to discover sites of archaeological interest, some dating back to 3000 BC.
-Parcak's work consists of trying to find minute differences in topography, geology, and plant life to explore sites from a variety of cultures, although Egypt is her specialty.
-Satellites recording infrared wavelengths are able to distinguish differentiations in plant's chlorophyll, which can distinguish the less healthy plants that grow over buried structures.
+From 2003 to 2004, Parcak used satellite images and surface surveys to detect potential sites of archaeological interest, some dating back to 3000 BC.
+Parcak's work consisted of detecting minute differences in topography, geology and plant life to explore sites from a variety of cultures.
+Satellites capable of detecting infrared wavelengths are sometimes able to distinguish differences in plant's chlorophyll, which can sometimes distinguish plants that grow over very shallow buried structures.

-In partnership with her husband, Dr. Greg Mumford, she directs Survey and Excavation Projects in the Fayoum, Sinai, and Egypt's East Delta.
+In partnership with her husband, Dr. Greg Mumford, she directs Survey and Excavation Projects in the Fayoum and Egypt's East Delta.
 They used satellite imagery to look for water sources and archaeological sites.
-According to Parcak, this approach reduces the time and cost for determining archaeological sites compared to surface detection.
+According to Parcak, this approach might reduce time and cost for determining archaeological sites compared to surface detection.

 In 2007, she founded the Laboratory for Global Observation at the University of Alabama at Birmingham.

-In 2009, satellite imagery was used to find holes in the ground as evidence of how looting had escalated in Egypt.

-In 2011 a BBC news report stated that Parcak had "discovered" 17 previously unknown pyramids in Egypt as well as more than 1,000 tombs, 3,000 settlements and the ancient city of Tanis which was actually discovered in 1795 during the Napoleon's expedition to Egypt.
-The Minister of the Antiquities Department, Dr. Zahi Hawass, criticized the report, saying that this was "completely wrong information.
-Any archaeologist will deny this completley".
-BBC apologized.
-One of the 17 pyramids Parcak claimed to have discovered was verified.
-None of the tombs or buried settlements were ever verified.
-The Egyptian government developed a national satellite imagery project to monitor archaeological sites from space and protect them from looting and illegal house construction and other encroachments.".
-The Egyptian National Authority for Remote Sensing and Space Sciences also does this.
+In 2009, her book Satellite Remote Sensing for Archaeology was published by Routledge, describing the methodology of satellite archaeology.
+A review in Antiquity described it as focusing "more on technical methodology than interpretation and analysis," described Parcak's work as, "written in a lively style that makes a highly technical subject accessible to a general audience," and concluded that it was "a good introduction for undergraduate students of archaeology, anthropology and geography."

-In 2015, she won the $1 million TED Prize for 2016.
+Parcak won the TED Prize for 2016.

 In 2016, she was the recipient of Smithsonian magazine's American Ingenuity Award in the History category.
-The same year, satellite images from Parcak and her team claimed to have identified the second-known Viking site in North America, located in Newfoundland.
-Upon subsequent ground investigation, it turned out not to be a Viking site or of any archeological significance.
-Her team also identified a large ceremonial platform in Petra and worked on satellite mapping the whole of Peru for the crowdsourcing project called GlobalXplorer.
+The same year, using satellite images Parcak claimed to have potentially found the second-known Viking site in North America located at Point Rosee in Newfoundland.
+Upon subsequent ground investigation, no evidence of a Viking site or anything of archeological significance was found.